hakoerber/rbackupd/doc/sphinx/source/config.rst

 filters, includes, excludes, include_files, exclude_files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These are filters applied to the file list by *rsync*.
+These are filters applied to the file list by ``rsync``.
 You can specify as many
 filters as you want per option as a :ref:`list <lists>`.
 Regardless of their
 order in the configuration file, the options will always be ordered in like this
-when passed to *rsync*:
+when passed to rsync:

 - filters
 - includes